 More resources are ready to help you learn how to use Google Slides.
 Here are three of the best tutorials to learn Google Slides:

-- Google Slides10+ Google Slides Presentation Tools: To Learn How to Use (Now)Laura Spencer
+- 12+ Google Slides Presentation Tools: To Learn How to Use (Now)Laura Spencer12 Mar 2022

-You've Just Learned How to Change the Color on Google Slides Themes
+You've Just Learned How to Change the Color in Google Slides Themes

-Now you've mastered the art of how to change the color of a theme in Google Slides.
+Now you've mastered the art of how to change the color of a theme on Google Slides.
 But maybe you're looking for a bit of inspiration to design your next presentation.

 Don't feel limited by the built-in colors of the Google Slides theme that you choose.
 You learned how to change the color of key elements on Google Slides so that you've got complete control over your presentation.